llwang8/InsightDataScience-findPoliticalDonors/README.md

 The following fields are relavant this project:

 CMTE_ID: identifies the flier, which  is the recipient of this contribution

 ZIP_CODE: zip code of the contributor (only first five digits/characters needed)

 TRANSACTION_DT: date of the transaction

 TRANSACTION_AMT: amount of the transaction

 OTHER_ID: a field that denotes whether contribution came from a person or an entity

-Initiate 2 dictionary by_date, by_zip to hold data.
+Initiate 2 dictionaries by_date, by_zip to hold data.
 Open file object to read from input/itcont.txt.
 Save each line to a batch list until batch size is n.

 With each batch (size n) and the last batch, first split each line by "|" to generate an list.
-Extract relavant data from the list with right indexes.
+Extract relevant data from the list with the right indexes.

 If any field of other_id, cmte_id, tran_amt is/are empty, ignore this line.
-First get the first 5 digits of zipcode as the new zip.
-Then append tran_amt to value list of the 2 keys of the right cmte_id and zip.
-If keys don't exist, creat keys and add current trans_amt as the first element to this value list.
+First get the first 5 digits of zipcode as the new zip value.
+Then append tran_amt to value list of the 2 tier keys of cmte_id and zip.
+If keys don't exist, creat keys then add current trans_amt as the first element to this value list.

-Write to _by_zip file with running up-to-date statistics meadian for each cmte_id, zipcode, count and summary of tran_amt list for the specific cmte_id and zip keys.
+Write to _by_zip file with streamed so far statistics meadian for each cmte_id, zipcode, count and summary of tran_amt list for the specific cmte_id and zip keys.
 Add a new line after writing each line so as current line not to concatenate with the next line.

 Update by_date dict similarly.
 First validate tran_date first.
-Make sure it is not empty, month, day and year all have allowable digits, and last it can be transformed to valid datetime object.
-Use cmte_id and valid date as 2-tier dict keys to store relavent tran_amt to its value list.
+Make sure it is not empty.
+Second, month, day and year all have allowable digits.
+Last it can be transformed to valid datetime object.

+Use cmte_id and valid date as 2-tier dict keys to store relevent tran_amt to its value list.
 If keys don't exist, create keys first before adding the first elements.

 After all batches are processed, sort by_date dict alphabetical by recipient and then chronologically by date.
-Then print to _by_date file statistics meadian, count and summary of tran_amt list for the specific cmte_id and date keys.
+Then print to _by_date file statistics meadian, count and summary of list containing all tran_amt for that specific cmte_id and date keys.
 Add a new line after writing each line so as current line not to concatenate with next line.

 Close file object for writing _by_date file.